-The site for our study was a small upscale kitchen appliance store that is located on the main street of a small and wealthy town in the southeast part of the U. S. (population: around 50,000; median household income: more than \$80,000; education level: over 95% with high school, over 50% with a bachelor's degree or better, and over 20% with a Master's degree or better, according to the 2000 census).
+The site for our study was a small upscale kitchen appliance store that is located on the main street of Weston, Florida (population: around 50,000; median household income: more than \$80,000; education level: over 95% with high school, over 50% with a bachelor's degree or better, and over 20% with a master's degree or better, according to the 2000 census).
 Twelve Totally Bamboo cutting boards were selected as the focal products.
 These products are moderately high priced (average price = \$46; median price = \$38).
-Our reasoning for selecting this product line was that while a discount on an inexpensive product may not be particularly effective at increasing sales, very expensive products may move too slowly for us to observe any effect in the short run.
+Our reasoning for selecting this product line was that, while a discount on an inexpensive product may not be particularly effective at increasing sales, very expensive products may move too slowly for us to observe any effect in the short run.
 There had been no other promotional activity in the focal category all year.
-In addition, during the promotion periods, all other activity in the store (number of salespeople, other promotions and the like) remained stable.
+In addition, during the promotion periods, all other activity in the store (e.g., number of salespeople, other promotions, and the like) remained stable.